-When my van arrived home, the carvings told me where they wanted to live.
-The curved indentation in the group room looked tailor-made for the wider QuanYin, whose tamed dragon wrapped itself around her feet, looking up in loving adoration.
+When my van arrived home the carvings told me where they wanted to live.
+The curved indentation in the group room was tailor-made for the wider QuanYin, whose tamed dragon wrapped itself around her feet.
 The other QuanYin liked the entrance to the dining deck a great spot for greeting visitors who entered through that door.
 I built small wooden platforms so my eyes would look directly at their faces.
 I feel such satisfaction when I connect with them.
 I took one to Kaslo, which now resides in our living room, and the other continues to live in the Group Room at the Retreat Center.
 You can see them on my website or visit the Retreat Center.

 In January 2012, an avalanche cascaded down our creek bed and settled over the water box for the second time since I moved there.
 The men were trying to figure out why the water had turned murky under the 17 feet of ice in the creek bed.
 It had rained more than normal that spring and continued to rain until Thursday, July 12, 2012.
 I was doing distribution when I heard the news on the radio: a landslide had taken out the only road to Johnson's Landing.
 I had arranged for Bob Watters to pick up the Robert Beatty group at the airport as his 12-day Silent Meditation was to start on Friday.
 Bob heard the news while driving to the Castlegar Airport and helped rebook their workshop at the nearby Yasodhara Ashram, which luckily accommodated them.
-Five volunteers enjoyed a helicopter ride out as the government encouraged them to leave after declaring an emergency.
+Five volunteers enjoyed a helicopter ride out as the government encouraged everyone to leave.
+When I finally connected with Richard, he said the lines were busy because he had been fielding questions from the newspaper reporters.
+Since our phone lines travel under the lake they were not affected.
+Since I had already left Kamloops with my load of groceries I arrived that evening and parked in a neighbour's yard.
+Richard